 Contacts : Françoise Lecaignard, Jérémie Mattout

-Offer a monthly scientific discussion on a given subject, with as an illustration the broadcast of excerpts from "cult" / popular films of a few minutes followed by discussions with a scientist to question the concepts presented or questions raised by the film / the topic.
+Inspired from the CineSciences sessions organised at the CNRS regional delegation, we offer scientific discussion on a given subject, using as an illustration the broadcast of excerpts from "cult" / popular films of a few minutes followed by discussions with a scientist to question the concepts presented or questions raised by the film / the topic.

 Proposed and organized by Christina SCHMITZ, DYCOG CRNL

 Narco Wars: sleeping, yes but at the right time ! about Narcolepsy, extracts from the movie NARCO